ProWritingAid is up there with the best if you need an online writing assistant

 ProWritingAid has apps and plugins for a range of software applications.

 There is a Chrome extension, Microsoft Word plugin, Google Docs extension, but importantly for many writers, it integrates with Scrivener.

-However, the web editor works extremely well and with a quick upload of a Word file, and common File, Save and Open menu commands, all is well.
+However, the web editor works extremely well.
+You can quickly upload a Word file or work with documents using the familiar File, Save and Open menu commands.

-However, on all other fronts, the news is good, even for Mac users.
+However, on all other fronts, the news is very good, even for Mac users.